divija-rao/FixedIncome/README.md

 We will use Python as our primary programming language for model implementation and simulation, leveraging its robust financial libraries and data analysis tools.

-If time permits, we will explore the Heath-Jarrow-Morton (HJM) framework as an introduction to market models, bridging the gap between short-rate models and more advanced techniques in interest rate modeling.
+We will explore the Brace-Gatarek-Musiela (BGM) framework as an introduction to market models, bridging the gap between short-rate models and more advanced techniques in interest rate modeling.